josefrancois/mdft_database_tool/README.md

 **Molecular Density Functional Theory (MDFT)** is a solvation model associated to a high-performing code, **MDFT code**, proposed by Daniel Borgis from La Maison De La Simulation and Maximilien Levesque from L'Ecole Normale Supérieure to compute fast and accurate solvation free energies.\
 This work provides an easy-to-use and efficient computational tool enabling to run MDFT code on large databases and providing in-depth comparative analysis to evaluate the performance of MDFT on a large chemical space in a reliable and reproducible way.
 ## Requirements
-This project is only tested on Linux.
+This project has only been tested on Linux.
 It has been written in [Python](https://www.python.org/) 2.7 which is required to use the project. \
 It can be easily installed on Linux, if not, by using apt :
 ```bash
 sudo apt install python2.7